AlaaAnani/Hough-Rectangle-and-Circle-Detection/README.md

 # Hough-Rectangle-and-Circle-Detection-from-Scratch
 This is for a Computer Vision course assignment at AUC.
-This Python project purely coded using Numpy takes a money image, determines the rectangles and circles in it and also counts the money [Calibrated on the provided test set only].
+This Python project purely coded using Numpy takes a money image, determines the rectangles and circles in it and also counts the money.
+[Calibrated on the provided test set only].

+Photos for the test should be in the path "cases/...".
+Photos are found here:https://drive.google.com/drive/folders/1UA6Zf5m_ynZxdfdCLfrilFcy6X8-X23Y?usp=sharing

 # Hough Line Transform
 The way lines are detected is through the following steps: